ElvinGarcia/shoebox/spec.md

 - [ ] The application is pretty DRY
 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [ ] Views use helper methods if appropriate

 ------------------------------------------------------------------------------------